glide112/SampleWebRTC/README.md

  -------------

 <b>Audio output:</b><br>
- As the default audio come out as phone mode (EARPIECE) so if you want to have from speaker, you can refer below as a sample.
+ As the default audio come out as phone mode (EARPIECE) so if you want to have it from speaker, you can refer below as a sample.
  -------------
     document.addEventListener('deviceready', function() {
       window.HeadsetDetection.registerRemoteEvents(function(status) {